 Additionally, efforts were made with our intervention programs to increase the number of opportunities to meet the needs of students and the significant learning disruptions.
 With a priority to provide opportunities for its students, the LEA has committed to look for additional opportunities to increase academic supports in both math and ELA.
-We plan to design and plan a formative assessment plan with use of Dibels tool to use data to inform instruction.
+We plan to strengthen our Formative Assessment Plan which includes the use of the Dibels tool to use data to inform instruction.
 (Goal 1, Action 1.2) Teachers will continue to advance the effectiveness of their teaching and learning through these materials and teaching strategies.

-The LEA will continue to improve the efforts of early literacy skills and strategies for the 2023-2024 school year with ongoing professional development and ongoing feedback from Instructional Coach.
+The LEA will continue to improve the efforts of early literacy and small group instructional skills and strategies for kindergarten for the 2023-2024 school year with ongoing professional development and ongoing feedback from Instructional Coach.
 (Goal 1, Metric 4a, Action 1.1)

-Goal 2 key features include the district continuing to involve Education Partners in strengthening the home to school connections that are effective, engaging and challenging, while always focusing on the whole child.
-The school continues to seek involvement from the community, students and parents in LCAP Education Partner meetings, ELAC/DELAC meetings, Parent/ Teacher conferences, and focused events regarding academic planning and goal setting.
+Goal 2 key features include the district continuing to involve Educational Partners in strengthening the home to school connections that are effective, engaging and challenging, while always focusing on the whole child.
+NJESD continues to seek involvement from the community, students and parents in LCAP Educational Partner meetings, ELAC/DELAC meetings, Parent/ Teacher conferences, and focused events regarding academic planning and goal setting.

-The school met its Attendance Goal of 95% in 2023 (Month 8).
-A plan for maintaining attendance percentage will be reviewed and revised for the 2023-2024 school year.
+The District did not meet its Attendance Goal of 95%, however it increased from 91.67% in 2022 to 92.13% in 2023 (Month 8) for kindergarten.
+A plan for improved attendance will be reviewed and revised for the 2023-2024 school year.
 (Goal 2, Metric 5A) Regular monitoring and family communication will support the families as issues arise that prohibits a child from attending school.
 (Goal 1, Actions 1.3 & 1.4; Goal 2, Actions 2.2, 2.3 & 2.5)